lechnerc77/azd-compatibility-azure-function/README.md

 ![azd infra folder with version 0.4.0](./assets/infra-040.png)

 > 📝 Remark: Time will show if this is a good approach for complex projects or not.
-Having said that, this is of course an optional change, you can leave the structure as is, if this is beneficial for your setup.
+Having said that, this is of course an optional change, you can leave the structure as is, if this is beneficial for your use case.

-Now we have a mixed setup with my files from `azd` version 0.2.0-beta.2, i.e., the `app` and the `corelocal` folder with my extensions specific for my setup.
+Now we have a mixed setup with my files from `azd` version 0.2.0-beta.2, i.e., the `app` and the `corelocal` folder with my extensions specific for my use case.

-Following the approach of putting everything into the `main.bicep` which at least for my sample setup it makes life a bit easier, I copy all the resource definitions form the old `resources.bicep` into the `main.bicep` - brute force style.
+Following the approach of putting everything into the `main.bicep` which at least for my sample setup it makes life easier, I copy all the resource definitions form the old `resources.bicep` into the `main.bicep` - brute force style.
 That meant: *Welcome to the universe of the curly red underlines* as of course this file is far from being a valid `.bicep` file.

-We broke it, now let's fix it.
+After breaking it, let's fix it.
 I started with the low-hanging fruits by copying the app-agnostic building blocks from the SWA sample to my `main.bicep`.
 This comprises:

 - the header with new/additional parameters
 - the new resource group definition
 - the monitoring part
 - the Azure Key Vault part

-As the referencing of several parameters pointed in the wrong direction due ot the copy&paste, I had to adjust several parameters like the of of the Azure Key Vault.
-This was straight forward and supported by the type-ahead support of the bicep extension for VSCode.
-Now at least some parts of the `main.bicep` became valid again.
+As the referencing of several parameters pointed in the wrong direction due ot the copy&paste action, I had to adjust several parameters like the ones of the Azure Key Vault.
+This was straight forward and went smooth due to the type-ahead support of the bicep extension for VSCode.
+After that at least some parts of the `main.bicep` became valid again.

 > 📝 Remark: When you do the migration, I recommend to take a look at the new naming conventions for the parameters of the different modules.
-This is now consistent and enables a more flexible setup of your resources.
+This is consistent over all files and makes a more flexible setup of your resources possible.
 We will see that in a second.

-One additional point that changed in the setup is that the Azure Key Vault access is now an explicit part of the sample setup using the `keyvault-access.bicep` module.
+One additional point that changed in the setup is that the Azure Key Vault *access* is now an explicit part of the sample setup using the `keyvault-access.bicep` module.
 This module was already available in the prior versions but was not used.
-So the Azure Key Vault setup is now built upon two blocks:
+To the Azure Key Vault comprises two blocks:

 ```yaml
 // Store secrets in a keyvault